 Proctorio, and other programs like it, is designed to keep an eye on students while they’re taking tests.
 However, many students of color have reported that they have issues getting the software to see their faces — sometimes having to resort to extreme measures to get the software to recognize them.
 This could potentially cause the students problems: Proctorio will flag them to instructors if it doesn't detect their face.

-After anecdotally hearing about these issues, Akash Satheesan decided to look into the facial detection methods that the software was using.
-He discovered that it looked and performed identically to OpenCV, an open-source computer vision program that can be used to recognize faces (which has had issues with racial bias in the past).
-After learning this, he ran tests using OpenCV and a data set designed to validate how well machine vision algorithms deal with diverse faces.
-According to his second blog post, the results were not good.
+After anecdotally hearing about these issues, Lucy Satheesan decided to look into the facial detection methods that the software was using.
+She discovered that it looked and performed identically to OpenCV, an open-source computer vision program that can be used to recognize faces (which has had issues with racial bias in the past).
+After learning this, she ran tests using OpenCV and a data set designed to validate how well machine vision algorithms deal with diverse faces.
+According to her second blog post, the results were not good.

 Not only did the software fail to recognize black faces more than half the time, it wasn’t particularly good at recognizing faces of any ethnicity — the highest hit rate was under 75 percent.
 In its report, Motherboard contacted a security researcher, who was able to validate both Satheesan’s results and analysis.
 Proctorio itself also confirms that it uses OpenCV on its licenses page, though it doesn't go into detail about how.

 In a statement to Motherboard, a Proctorio spokesperson said that Satheesan’s tests prove that the software only looks to detect faces, not recognize the identities associated with them.
 Well that may be a (small) comfort for students who may rightly be worried about privacy issues related to proctoring software, it doesn't address the accusations of racial bias at all.